 Synonym: systemic mast cell disease (SMCD)

 Mast cells are found in the perivascular spaces of most tissues and contain pro-inflammatory and vasoactive mediators.
 These mediators are released after IgE receptor cross-linking induced by allergens or other stimuli.
-Mast cell disorders may involve:
+Mast cell disorders may involve either of the following:

 - Normal numbers of cells but abnormal reactivity.